-Remove the frozen veg from the freezer, and leave to defrost for around 15 minutes.
+Place the frozen veg in a food processor and let them defrost for around 15 minutes.

-Add the defrosted veg, coriander (stalks and all), flour, cumin and cayenne to a food processor.
-Season well, then blitz to a rough paste.
-Add the sesame and sunflower seeds, then pulse to combine.
+Add the coriander (stalks and all), flour, cumin and cayenne, season well with sea salt and black pepper, then blitz to a rough paste.
+Pulse in the sesame and sunflower seeds until combined.

-Divide and shape the mixture into 4 equal-sized patties, roughly 2cm thick.
-Add the patties to a lightly flour-dusted tray, turning them over in the flour to coat.
-Place in the freezer for 10 minutes to firm up, then pop in the fridge while you make the vegan mayo.
+Divide the mixture and shape into 4 equal-sized patties, roughly 2cm thick.
+Place on a lightly flour-dusted tray, turning them in the flour to coat.
+Firm up in the freezer for 10 minutes, then transfer to the fridge.

-Trim, roughly chop and add the spring onions and chilli to a blender.
-Peel and add the garlic, along with the chickpeas, tomato paste, mustard, brandy, lemon juice and a good pinch of sea salt and black pepper.
-Blitz well to combine then, with the liquidiser still running, slowly pour in 4 to 5 tablespoons of extra virgin olive oil until smooth and the same consistency as mayonnaise.
+For the mayo, trim and roughly chop the spring onions and chilli (deseeded if you like) and place in a blender.
+Peel and add the garlic, along with the chickpeas, mustard, tomato paste, brandy, lemon juice and a good pinch of salt and pepper.
+Blitz well to combine, then, with the blender still running, slowly pour in 4 to 5 tablespoons of extra virgin olive oil until smooth and the same consistency as mayonnaise.

-To make the onion rings, peel and slice the onion horizontally into rounds, roughly 2cm wide.
-Separate them into rings, then place into a bowl with the vinegar and a pinch of salt.
+For the onion rings, peel the onion and slice horizontally into 2cm-wide rounds.
+Separate into rings, then place in a bowl with the vinegar and a pinch of salt.
 Leave for 5 minutes.

-Meanwhile, combine the flour and baking powder in a bowl, pour in the ale and whisk gently until smooth, thick and coating the back of a spoon nicely.
+Meanwhile, combine the flour and baking powder in a bowl, then gently whisk in the ale until smooth, thick and coating the back of a spoon nicely.

-Add a good squeeze of ketchup to the burger tops, place them on top, squeezing down gently, then tuck in.
+Add a good squeeze of ketchup to the burger bun lids, place them on top, squeezing down gently, then tuck in.